KhilarJitendra/FE-system-design-concepts/FE/concept.md

   * Batching
   * Over-fetching vs under-fetching
 * gRPC (less common in FE, but good to mention)
+   - trpc
+     - no need to write heavy API end point
+     - Just wrtite function n BE and call from FE same function (but behind the scene it will done via HTTP) somehow simillar to SDK

 ### Headers & Contracts